elfiservice/frontend-nanodegree-mobile-portfolio/README.md

  - I put some scripts JS at the end of the body tag
  - I optimized the images
  - I optimized horizontal scroll resize pizzas on the pizza.html page
+ - I optimized the movement of the pizzas when It's scrolling on the screen.
+On the pizza.html page